the-codegen-project/cli/README.md

     <td>
 <b>MacOS x64</b>

-Install it through dedicated `.pkg` file as a MacOS Application
+Install it through a dedicated `.pkg` file as a MacOS Application

 ```
 # Download latest release